 Emergency (911) and non-emergency (972-292-6010) calls placed to the Frisco Communications Center are answered by our highly trained Dispatchers 24 hours a day, seven days a week, and 365 days a year.

 This includes calls for:

-Dispatchers are specially trained to handle all types of calls from non-emergency inquiries about police services, to assisting in the administering of CPR during life-and-death situations.
+Dispatchers are specially trained to handle all types of calls, from non-emergency inquiries about police services, to providing lifesaving CPR instructions when seconds count.

 It is important to take out the batteries of old cell phones and make sure your current cell phone keys are locked to avoid false calls to 911.
 If you do accidentally dial 911, stay on the line to let the dispatcher know it was accidental.